dnolter959/autodiff/docs/milestone1.md

   - Parenthesis correctly applied
   - Valid function names
   - Valid correspondence in variable names between functions and value names
-- It will have a class method called `forward` which perform forward mode AD
+- It will have a class method called `get_derivative` which perform forward mode AD
-  - `forward` will operate on `self` and return:
+  - `get_derivative` will operate on `self` and return the specified derivative
-    - A **scalar** of the specified derivative **if** provided a 1D input and 1D function
-    - A **gradient** **if** provided a vector input and 1D output
-    - A **Jacobian** **if** provided a vector input and vector output
+- It will also have a class methods called `get_gradient` and `get_jacobian` which similarly operate on self and return either a gradient or jacobian, provided these these methods are compatible with the AutoDiff instance attributes.
-  - Forward will calculate partial derivatives by simply converting functional string expressions into python functions which operate on DualNumbers, and evaluating these expressions using elementary operations which we explicitly define on DualNumbers (discussed below)
+- Each of these functions will compute partial derivatives by simply converting functional string expressions into python functions which operate on Dual Numbers, and evaluating these expressions using elementary operations which we explicitly define on DualNumbers (discussed below)

 Class 2: `DualNumber`